DevByte-Community/.github/profile/README.md

 # DevByte Community

-Welcome to **DevByte** 👋🏽 — a growing community of developers, designers, and tech enthusiasts dedicated to collaboration, knowledge-sharing, and open-source contributions.
+Welcome to **DevByte** 👋🏽 — a growing community of over 10,000 developers, designers, product managers, AI/ML engineers, data analysts and tech enthusiast dedicated to collaboration, knowledge-sharing, and open-source contributions.

 ---

 ## 🌍 About Us
-DevByte is more than just a group of developers.
+DevByte is more than just a group of techies.
 We are a **community-driven initiative** that connects people across different skill levels and backgrounds, helping them learn, build, and grow together.

 Our focus: